dandi/backups2datalad/README.md

 - `zarr-checksum` — Computes the Zarr checksum for a given Zarr mirror

-Run `python3 -m backups2datalad <subcommand> --help` for further details on each subcommand.
+Run `backups2datalad <subcommand> --help` for further details on each subcommand.

 The primary mirroring subcommands are `update-from-backup`, `populate`, and `populate-zarrs`; the other subcommands are for minor/maintenance tasks and